openstax/cnx-automation/README.md

     4444/tcp, 0.0.0.0:32778->5900/tcp

 Use a VNC application to connect to `0.0.0.0:32778`.
 The port number `32778` may be different.
+The password for the VNC session is `secret`.

 Execute the tests as described above.